zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 * "edit" - Selected item can be edit.
 * "delete" - Selected items can be deleted.

+### connectionDefaults.editable.tools.name `String`

+The name of the tool.
+The built-in tools are "edit" and "delete".
+Can be set to a custom value.

 ### connectionDefaults.stroke `Object`

 Defines the stroke configuration.